-Dogs on “crate rest” will recover better if they have a regular daily routine.
-If your dog knows what to expect, then he or she will feel that bit calmer.
+Dogs on crate rest recover better if they have a regular daily routine.
+If your dog knows what to expect, they will feel that bit calmer.
 A regular routine can also help avoid practical problems involving sleep and toileting.

 The routine needs to work for you both, so organize timings around when you expect to be available.
 As far as possible, keep the routine the same on weekdays and weekends.